-- 155 It has been proved that the accused Benjamin Sarmento committed several crimes of murder as Crimes Against Humanity and crimes of Deportation and Forcible Transfer as Crimes Against Humanity.
-The Panel deems that the accused performed sectral acts in the sense of Art.
-65.1 Indonesian Penal Code (on the one hand murder, on the other hand deportation and forcible transfer), because murder on the one hand and deportation (and forcible transfer) on the other hand require a different intent and different means, and in this case were not committed at the same time. - As regards the relation between deportation and forcible transfer, this constituted one continued act in the sense of Art.
-64.1 Indonesian Penal Code because the underlying intent was the same, and this intent was merely realised in several consecutive actions. - 156 It has been proved also that the accused Romeiro Tilman committed two crimes of Murder as Crime Against Humanity, and the Crimes of Deportation and Forcible Transfer as Crimes Against Humanity.
-For the same reasons the Panel deems that the accused insofar performed several acts, whereas Deportation and Forcible Transfer constituted one act. - 157 Taking into account the aggravating and mitigating circumstances, the Court deems it appropriate to sentence Benjamin Sarmento to 9 years of imprisonment for the murder of Carlito de Araujo aka Tilman (Maulito), 9 years of imprisonment for the murder of Luis Boco Siri and Agapito de Araujo, 9 years of imprisonment for the murder of of Afonso da Costa, 9 years of imprisonment for the murder of Lorenço Tilman, and 5 years of imprisonment for the Deportation and Forcible Transfer.
+121 It has been proved that the accused João Sarmento committed several crimes of murder as Crimes Against Humanity and crimes of Deportation and Forcible Transfer as Crimes Against Humanity.
+The Panel deems that the accused performed several acts in the sense of Art.
+65.1 Indonesian Penal Code (on the one hand murder, on the other hand deportation and forcible transfer), because murder on the one hand and deportation (and forcible transfer) on the other hand require a different intent and different means, and in this case were not committed at the same time.

+As regards the relation between deportation and forcible transfer, this constituted one continued act in the sense of Art.
+64.1 Indonesian Penal Code because the underlying intent was the same, and this intent was merely realised in several consecutive actions.

-- 158 With respect to Romeiro Tilman, taking into account the aggravating and mitigating circumstances of the case, the Court deems it appropriate to sentence him to 6 years of imprisonment for the murder of Armindo da Costa (Armindo Tilman) and Carlito da Costa (Alberto Ximenes), and 5 years of imprisonment for the Deportation or Forcible Transfer. - 159 Article 65.2 Indonesian Criminal Code states that: - The maximum of this punishment shall be the collective total of the maximum punishments imposed for the acts, but not exceeding one third beyond the most severe maximum punishment. - 160 Therefore the Court deems it relevant to sentence Benjamin Sarmento to a single punishment of 12 years imprisonment for all the crimes of which he is convicted, and for Romeiro Tilman 8 (eight) years imprisonment.
+- 122 Taking into account the aggravating and mitigating circumstances, the Court deems it appropriate to sentence João Sarmento to 6 (six) years and 6 (six) months of imprisonment for the murder of Luis Boco Siri and Agapito de Araujo, 6 (six) years of imprisonment for the murder of Lorenço Tilman, and 5 years of imprisonment for the Deportation and Forcible Transfer. - 123 Article 65.2 Indonesian Criminal Code states that:

+The maximum of this punishment shall be the collective total of the maximum punishments imposed for the acts, but not exceeding one-third beyond the most severe maximum punishment.

+Therefore the Court deems it relevant to sentence João Sarmento to a single punishment of 8 (eight) years and 8 (eight) months imprisonment for all the crimes of which he is convicted.

-I. DISPOSITION
+DISPOSITION

-161 For the aforementioned reasons, having found the both accused persons BENJAMIN SARMENTO and ROMEIRO TILMAN guilty, considering the arguments of the parties including the submissions of the parties in their joints documents of agreement submitted to the Court on the 30th June 2003, the evidence presented at the sentencing hearing, the transitional rules of Criminal Procedure, the Special Panel finds and imposes sentence as follows:
+For the aforementioned reasons, having found the accused JOÃO SARMENTO guilty, considering the arguments of the parties including the submissions of the parties in their joint document of agreement submitted to the Court on the 4th August 2003, the transitional rules of Criminal Procedure.

+The Special Panel finds and imposes sentence to the accused João Sarmento as follows: